Support up to €400 per committee.

 - The bank account details of the National or Local Committee

-Applications may be made between 1 October and 16 October for the first round.
-Only in the case that IAPS has funds to accept further applications after the first round will a second round be opened, between 16 October and 23 October.
+Currently: Applications may be made between 10th October and 20th October for the first round.
+Only in the case that IAPS has funds to accept further applications after the first round will a second round be opened, between 20th October and 30th October.

-Applicants will be notified of the outcome of their application within a week of the deadline (regardless of the round they apply in).
+We look forward to receiving your applications.
+Applicants will be ideally notified of the outcome of their application within a week of the deadline (regardless of the round they apply in).
 Successful applicants can be announced publicly, with their permission.

 Awarding.
 The award is made at the discretion of the Executive Committee based on available funds; the EC may decide to award less than the amount requested.
 In case of grant approval, it has to be communicated to your participants that IAPS is sponsoring the project.
 This would include putting the IAPS logo on all promotional material – consult the IAPS Guidelines for Promotion.